JMcK4529/golden_square_challenges/codebases/battleships/notes/recipe.md

 I would like ships to be constrained not to overlap
 ```
 ~~Not yet implemented.~~
-Implemented in Game.place_ship method, not yet handled in UserInterface.
+~~Implemented in Game.place_ship method, not yet handled in UserInterface.~~
+Implemented in Game.place_ship method and handled in UserInterface.

 ```
 As a player